Schräge Musik: Operational use

 Schräge Musik produced devastating results, with its most successful deployment in the winter of 1943–1944.
 This was a time when Bomber Command losses became unsupportable: the RAF lost 78 of 823 bombers that attacked Leipzig on 19 February, and 96 of the 795 bombers that attacked Nuremberg on 30/31 March 1944.
 RAF Bomber Command was slow to react to the threat from Schräge Musik, with no reports from shot-down crews reporting the new tactic; the sudden increase in bomber losses had often been attributed to flak.
 Reports from air gunners of German night fighters stalking their prey from below had appeared as early as 1943 but had been discounted.
 A myth developed among RAF Bomber Command crews that "scarecrow shells" were encountered over Germany.
 The phenomenon was thought to be "AA shells simulating an exploding four-engined bomber and designed to damage morale.
 In many cases these were actual 'kills' by Luftwaffe night fighters...
 It was not for many months that evidence of these deadly attacks was accepted."

 A detailed analysis of the damage done to returning bombers clearly showed that the night fighters were firing from below.
 Defence against the attacks included mixing de Havilland Mosquito night fighters into the bomber stream, to pick up radar emissions from the German night fighters.
-Wing Commander J. D. Pattinson of 429 "Bison" Squadron, recognized an unseen danger but to him, it "was all presumption, not fact."
-He ordered that the mid-upper turrets be removed and the "displaced gunner would lie on a mattress on the floor as an observer, looking through a perspex blister for night fighters coming up from below."
-Some early Lancaster B. IIs had retained the FN.64 ventral turret but its sighting periscope provided an overly tight field of view that left the gunner blind, and the traverse speed was too slow, making it useless, and a small number of Halifax and Lancaster bombers were fitted with a machine-gun mounted to fire through the hole where the turret would have been, normally of .303 in although Canadian units tended to use the 0.50 in machine gun.
+Wing Commander J. D. Pattinson of 429 "Bison" Squadron, recognized an unseen danger but to him, it "was all presumption, not fact".
+He ordered that the mid-upper turrets be removed and the "displaced gunner would lie on a mattress on the floor as an observer, looking through a perspex blister for night fighters coming up from below".
+Some early Lancaster B. IIs had retained the FN.64 ventral turret but its sighting periscope provided an overly tight field of view that left the gunner blind, and the traverse speed was too slow, making it useless.
+A small number of Halifax and Lancaster bombers were fitted with a machine-gun mounted to fire through the hole where the turret would have been, normally of .303 in although Canadian units tended to use the 0.50 in machine gun.
 Initially these were unofficial, but Mod 925 provided an official modification in aircraft not equipped with H2S bombing radar, which covered the turret location.